Tips for Living in Your RV During the Winter

 Even knowing we began to freeze toward the end, I am still a big believer in skirting your RV to protect it from the cold.
 I feel this way because I’m certain if we had skirting that was better sealed around the entire RV we could have kept a lot of the cold air out.
 But, since we were using the full sheets of insulation we had a few cracks for the cold air to sneak in.

 There are several posts out there about how to create DIY skirting on a budget, or you can get fancy with it and pay for professional skirting kits.
 Keep in mind how long you’ll be staying in cold temperatures and if you’ll need something you can take on the road with you, or if you only need to use it temporarily.
 I say this because while some materials may be cheaper, they may not be as easy to store later on.

 Additional Tips For Staying Warm Inside Your RV During the Winter

 Most of the tips listed above are to help in keeping your RV operational during the cold winter months.
 But we wanted to share a couple more tips that’ll help with staying warm inside your RV.

-First up is getting space heaters for inside your RV.
+First up is getting space heaters inside your RV.
 We used a combination of two space heaters, one being our fireplace and the other a small space heater we picked up.
-For those of you who winter camp you probably already know the cost of propane can add up quick if you are using it as your only source of heat.
-With space heaters you’re able to generate heat without burning propane.
-By using space heaters you’ll be able to go longer in between propane fill ups, saving you money and time.
+For those of you who winter camp you probably already know the cost of propane can add up quickly if you are using it as your only source of heat.
+With space heaters, you’re able to generate heat without burning propane.
+By using space heaters you’ll be able to go longer in between propane fill-ups, saving you money and time.